waqqas/StaticVisitor/README.md

 Files
 ---

-stock.h:    Base class for security and two securities (type 1 and 2) security.h: Base class for visitor and two operators (buyer and seller)
+security.h:    Base class for security and two securities (type 1 and 2) operation.h: Base class for visitor and two operators (buyer and seller)

 Sample Output
 ---